zucler/Parker/README.md

 ### Running the tests

-Tests are located in *parker/tests.py*.
+Tests are located in *parker/tests/*.py*.

-The main test drill function is **test_main_drill()**.
-If working in TDD manner, comment out every carpark test except for the one you are currently adding the support to.

 To execute test run:
 ```
-python3 manage.py test --settings parker.settings.test
+./runtests.sh
 ```

 ### Backing up database